chauff/ImageLocationEstimation/README.md

 For an easy start, the provided [toy example](https://github.com/chauff/ImageLocationEstimation/tree/master/ToyExample/) contains a step-by-step guid through the process with example input and parameter files.

+Please note that due to the size of the test data (up to hundreds of thousands of elements in current experiments), this code requires a large amount of memory to run efficiently.
+The memory requirements can be (somewhat) controlled through the `higherLevel` parameter.

 Publications
 ------------
 Publications that made use of this code can be found on my [homepage](http://www.st.ewi.tudelft.nl/~hauff/).
 They include a [SIGIR'12 paper](http://www.st.ewi.tudelft.nl/~hauff/papers/SIGIR2012-hauff.pdf), an [ECIR'12 paper](http://www.st.ewi.tudelft.nl/~hauff/papers/ECIR2012-hauff.pdf) and [MediaEval Working Notes](http://ceur-ws.org/Vol-807/Hauff_WISTUD_Placing_me11wn.pdf).